abel1502/mipt_4s/TracerGCC/README.md

 variable's name).
 To add function (scope) information, use the `FUNC_GUARD` macro, or just instantiate a `TraceFuncGuard` inside the scope.

+Some control over the tracer's implementation is provided via several preprocessor macros:
+ - `TRACER_COPY_IN_ARGS` switches between two alternative implementations for operators that have to produce a new `Tracer` instance as a result;
+ - `TRACER_RVALUE_REFS` enables move-contructors for `Tracer`s.

 The results are being accumulated in the global `Trace` instance, available via `Trace::getInstance()`.
 To represent them nicely, you may use on of the visualizers in `./visualizers` - currently, dot (GraphViz) and HTML are available.
 You may see examples of their usage and results below.

 ## Examples